What’s The Ideal Crate Size For My Growing Puppy?

 Large Breeds

-For larger breeds like Labrador Retrievers, German Shepherds, and Golden Retrievers, a crate measuring around 36 inches long and 24 inches tall is generally .
+For larger breeds like Labrador Retrievers, German Shepherds, and Golden Retrievers, a crate measuring around 36 inches long and 24 inches tall is generally recommended.
 Remember to consider your puppy's potential adult size when choosing a crate for a larger breed.

 Giant Breeds